4 Feel-Good Stories Of The Final 4, From Sister Jean To Cool Cops In Kansas

 Sister Jean, Loyola-Chicago's Chaplain, Gets Her Own Bobblehead

-Sister Jean Dolores-Schmidt, otherwise just known as Sister Jean, stole the spotlight this year.
-She's been the team chaplain, full of smiles and spark, for a quarter century.
-And she's been rooting on the Ramblers for 60 years.
+Sister Jean Dolores Schmidt, otherwise known as Sister Jean, stole the spotlight this year.
+She has been the team chaplain, full of smiles and spark, for a quarter century.
+And she has been rooting the Ramblers on for 60 years.

 Loyola players huddle around their chaplain before each game.
-Sister Jean — decked in a pair of custom sneakers that have been called both "Air Jeans" and "Prayer Jordans"— says a prayer covering not only her own team, but their opponent as well.
+Sister Jean — decked in a pair of custom sneakers that have been called both "Air Jeans" and "Prayer Jordans"— says a prayer covering not only her own team but the opponent as well.

 Here they are, the Air Sister Jeans on the feet of Loyola-Chicago's team chaplain, 98-year-old Sister Jean Delores Schmidt. pic.twitter.com/QB9ILRogiV— Darren Rovell (@darrenrovell) March 24, 2018